Degenerative Spine Disorders

 ● Tumours (primary or secondary)

-● Inactivity (bed bound/wheelchair-bound due to stroke/ trauma)
+● Inactivity (bed-bound/wheelchair-bound due to stroke/ trauma)

 ● Congenital or acquired neuromuscular disorders (multiple sclerosis)